wp-plugins/mobile-push-notifications/readme.txt

 A plugins that uses the ACS Notification push API to send push notification to iPhone and Android Phones from the new post creation.

 == Description ==
-Push Notification is a WordPress plugin that send Push message to ACS (Appcelerator Cloud Service) API which send a push to mobile devices.
-The notification is send from the WordPress when “new post” (page, post and any custom posts) is created. **You MUST have an ACS subscription to use this plugin.
-You have to provide user name, password and application key**.
+Push Notification is a WordPress plugin that send Push message to ACS (Appcelerator Cloud Service) API which send a push to iPhone and Android Phones.
+ACS uses APNs (Apple Push Notification Service) and Google Cloud Messaging (GCM) service to send push notification to iOS devices and android devices.
+The notification is send from the WordPress when “new post” (page, post and any custom posts) is created.
+You MUST have an ACS subscription to use this plugin. **You have to provide user name, password and application key.**

 More features are coming like: